 The Adviser serves as investment adviser to the Fund pursuant to an investment advisory agreement (the "Advisory Agreement") and as investment adviser to the Subsidiary pursuant to a separate investment advisory agreement (the "Subsidiary Advisory Agreement").
-SummerHaven provides services to the Fund pursuant to a sub-advisory agreement (the "Sub-Advisory Agreement") and to the Subsidiary pursuant to a sub-advisory agreement (the "Subsidiary Sub-Advisory Agreement").
+SummerHaven provides services to the Fund pursuant to a sub-advisory agreement (the "Sub-Advisory Agreement") and to the Subsidiary pursuant to a sub-advisory agreement (the "Sub-Advisory Agreement") and to the Subsidiary pursuant to a sub-advisory agreement (the "Sub-Advisory Agreement").
 The Adviser and SummerHaven comply with the provisions of the 1940 Act relating to investment advisory contracts.

-The Advisory Agreement and Subsidiary Advisory Agreement were approved by the Board at the September 20, 2023 meeting of the Board.
-The Sub-Advisory Agreement and Subsidiary Sub-Advisory Agreement were approved by the Board at the September 20, 2023 meeting of the Board.
-A discussion of the Board's approval of these agreements, including the basis for the Board's approval, will be included in the Fund's semi-annual report to shareholders for the period ending December 31, 2023.
+The Advisory Agreement and Subsidiary Advisory Agreement were approved by the Board at the September 12, 2024 meeting of the Board.
+The Sub-Advisory Agreement and Subsidiary Sub-Advisory Agreement were approved by the Board at the September 12, 2024 meeting of the Board.
+A discussion of the Board's approval of these agreements, including the basis for the Board's approval, will be included in the Fund's filing on Form N-CSR to be filed with the SEC for the period ending December 31, 2024.